dimojenko/CATStutorTools/README.md

 a session.

 Also neccessary to fully run the Timesheet Generator is a textfile of student names, from which first names are matched to last names listed in meetings and included in the generated timesheet.
-This textfile should have the following format:
+A template file of names (namesList.txt) is provided and should be filled in with the following format:

 	tutor:
 	tutor's last name, tutor's first name